amakarudze/amakarudze/README.md

 ### Hi there 👋

 I am a freelance Python/Django Developer.
-Since 2020 I have been the President of the DSF (Django Software Foundation) and was previously a Software Engineer at BriteCore.
+I am a former President of the DSF (Django Software Foundation) and was previously a Software Engineer at BriteCore.
 I am based in Harare, Zimbabwe and have been working remotely for a couple of years now.

 I have over 13 years of experience in the ICT sector and previously held multiple positions in Zimbabwe and globally.
 I received a BSc (Hons.) in Computer Science from Midlands State University and an MSc in Strategic Management from Chinhoyi University.